-AND STILL FURTHER-To the Editor:
+AND STILL FURTHER-

-The Greenbelt Cooperator scoops again in the wonderful (?) editorial written by the brilliant ed-itor of a paper whose so-called watchword is "Cooperation".
+The Greenbelt Cooperator scoops again in the wonderful (?) editorial written by the brilliant editor of a paper whose so-called watchword is "Cooply.

 I have always classified an editorial of a paper as stating the policy of the newspaper and any facts set forth as an editorial are only stated after the careful shifting of rumor from fact and careful checking of the source of the information in order to get true facts.
 Possibly the Cooperator's editorial staff has a different view.